arncv/BookSwap/README.md

     ```bash
     npm start
     ```
-4. The backend API will start, typically running at `http://localhost:3001`.
+4. The backend API will start, typically listening on `http://localhost:3001`.
-    *   It uses `database.json` within the `backend` directory for storing user and book data.
+    *   Data is stored in `backend/database.json`.
-    *   Uploaded cover images are stored in the `backend/uploads/` directory (this directory will be created automatically if it doesn't exist).
+    *   Uploaded images are saved in `backend/uploads/` (created automatically).

-### Frontend Setup (Next.js App)
+### 2. Frontend Application (Next.js)

+1. Open a **new terminal window/tab**.
-1. Navigate to the `frontend` directory:
+2. Navigate to the `frontend` directory:
     ```bash
     cd frontend
     ```
-2. Install dependencies:
+3. Install dependencies:
     ```bash
     npm install
     ```
-3. Start the development server:
+4. Start the development server:
     ```bash
     npm run dev
     ```
-4. The frontend application will be accessible at `http://localhost:3000`.
-    *   The frontend is configured to connect to the backend API at `http://localhost:3001`.
+5. The frontend application will be accessible at `http://localhost:3000`.
+It is configured to communicate with the backend API at `http://localhost:3001`.

 ## AI Tools Used

-No specific AI development tools were tracked during this phase of development.
+ROO Code with Boomerand and MCP + Trae

-## Current Status
+## Current Status & Potential Improvements

-The core features (user registration/login, book listing/browsing) and key bonus features (edit/delete books, filtering, image uploads, status toggle) are implemented.

-Future improvements could include:
+The application successfully implements all core requirements and the specified bonus features.
+It provides a functional foundation for a peer-to-peer book exchange platform.

+Potential areas for future improvement include:

-*   Enhanced input validation on forms.
+*   **Enhanced Validation:** Implement more robust input validation on both frontend forms and backend API endpoints.
-*   UI/UX polishing.
-*   More robust backend authorization.
-*   Implementation of a proper database system.
-*   Deployment setup.
+*   **UI/UX Refinements:** Further polish the user interface and improve the overall user experience.
+*   **Security:** Replace mock authentication with a secure system (e.g., password hashing, JWT/session tokens).
+Implement proper backend authorization beyond basic owner checks.
+*   **Database:** Migrate from the flat JSON file to a more scalable database solution (e.g., PostgreSQL, MongoDB).
+*   **Testing:** Add unit and integration tests for both frontend and backend.
+*   **Deployment:** Formalize deployment scripts and configurations (refer to `DEPLOYMENT.md` for basic steps).